Families can seek damages for plane crash victims’ pain and terror, judge rules

 In 2021, Boeing reached a settlement with the Justice Department to avoid criminal prosecution for misleading federal regulators who approved the Max by hiding details of a flight-control system implicated in the crashes.

-The company received a 244 million dollar (£197 million) fine and agreed to pay compensation to airlines and victims, raising the cost of the deal to 2.5 billion dollars (£2.02 billion).
+The company received a $244 million dollar fine and agreed to pay compensation to airlines and victims, raising the cost of the deal to $2.5 billion dollars.

 In all, 346 people died in the two crashes involving Max jets shortly after airlines around the world began using the planes.